Living with a Reactive Dog: Our Story

 - Lots of praise and rewards and distractions using a cheery positive voice.

-- Time one to one with Finn to build and reinforce new and more positive habits.
+- Time one to one with him to build and reinforce new and more positive habits.

 - Only put him in situations that are comfortable for him.
 Why force passing a dog if you don’t have to?
 Now we just turn in a different direction, cross the road as much as we can to give him space.

 - We try to give him personal space at home.
-Jarvis loves to be kissed and cuddled, as does Finn but with much more caution and with warning- so we respect this.
+Our older dog loves to be kissed and cuddled, but our younger with much more caution and with warning- so we respect this.

 Living with a reactive dog:

-Life with a reactive dog can be really challenging and I have so much respect for all of us dog owners dealing with this.
-Finn is a happy and sociable dogs when he knows he is safe, so our job is to introduce him to new dogs carefully and gradually.
-My next step is to try the training videos and continue Finn’s good work.
+A happy and sociable dogs when he knows he is safe, our job is to introduce him to new dogs carefully and gradually.
+My next step is to try the training videos and continue and maintain his good work.

-For more interesting reading on living with a reactive dog click here.
+For more interesting reading on living with a reactive dog.

-For more of our posts about daily dog life click here.
+Check out more of our posts about daily dog life.